matkoson/Spotify-React-Client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This app is a React front-end only client, communicating with Spotify Web API, as well as Spotify Connect.
+This app is a Ract-built client application, communicating with Spotify Web API, as well as Spotify Connect.
 Use these credentials to see the basic funcitonality.

 login: spotify.react.client@gmail.com
 password: react2019

+**Important**
-App also allows to use Spotify Player, but it requires Premium account.
-This functionality was built with Spotify Web Playback SDK.
+App also allows to use Spotify Player, but it requires Premium subscription.
+This functionality was built with the use of Spotify Web Playback SDK.

+## Features

+- Play all available track with control of the playback
+ - pause/play, volume adjustment, shuffling(three modes)

+- Dedicated view for albums and playlists with tracking of the currently played track

+- Separate views of each component for both desktop and mobile devices

+- Efficient searching for artists, albums/playlists
+and tracks

 ## Tech Stack